Forgingalex/ml-learn/README.md

-# My Python to Machine Learning Learning Journey
+# My Python to ML Learning Journey

 This folder documents my step-by-step journey learning Python from the very basics all the way to building my first machine learning model.